slmksav/slmksav/README.md

 My name is **Sauli**, though I go by different nicknames on the internet as I try to not get too attached to one.
 I am **a freelance programmer and a software engineer.**

 ### About me 👤
 I am an extremely **versatile and passionate application builder and a dedicated hardware /  enthusiast**.
 I develop anything from small microcontroller-powered devices to complex web applications.
 I have been **programming since about the age of 12**, starting with adding new items to Minecraft using Java with no additional modding tools.
-Ever since then I chose to entertain myself by building virtual worlds that often required building pieces of software or extensive scripting to achieve.
+I chose to entertain myself by building virtual worlds that often required building pieces of software or extensive scripting to achieve.
 Doing this at my best learning age, it grew a programmer out of me. 👨‍💻‍

 📝 As of writing I am **pursuing my degree in software engineering, specializing in embedded systems**